 What is the Quantity Theory of Money?

 The quantity theory of money describes the relationship between the supply of money and the price of goods in the economy and states that percentage change in the money supply will be resulting in an equivalent level of inflation or deflation.
-Increase in prices will be termed as inflation while a decrease in the price of goods is deflation.
-That means if the money in the economy doubles then price level of the goods also gets doubled which will be causing inflation and consumer will have to pay double the price for the same amount of goods or services.
+An increase in prices will be termed as inflation while a decrease in the price of goods is deflation.
+That means if the money in the economy doubles then the price level of the goods also gets doubled which will be causing inflation and consumer will have to pay double the price for the same amount of goods or services.

 Quantity Theory of Money Equation